YichaoOU/easy_prime/README.md

 # Easy-Prime: an optimized prime editor gRNA design tool based on gradient boosting trees

-Easy-Prime provides optimized pegRNA and ngRNA combinations for efficient Prime editing design.
+Easy-Prime provides optimized pegRNA and ngRNA combinations for efficient PE design.

 # Summary

 PE design involves carefully choosing a standard sgRNA, a RT template that contains the desired edits, a PBS that primes the RT reaction, and a ngRNA that nicks the non-edit strand.
 Usually thousands of combinations are available for one single disired edit.
 Therefore, it is overwhelming to select the most likely high-efficient candidate from the huge number of combinations.

-Easy-Prime applies a machine learning model (i.e., XGboost) that learned important PE design features from public PE amplicon sequencing data to help researchers selecting the best candidate.
+Easy-Prime applies a machine learning model (i.e., XGboost) that learns important PE design features from multiple published PE data sources to help researchers selecting the best candidate.

 # Installation